 A merino wool base layer or thermal shirt will keep you warm and can easily be combined with other items or taken off as the weather changes.

 Pack for a day with cool mornings, warm afternoons, and cold nights.
 Dressing in thin layers offers flexibility and keeps your pack light.
-When traveling in winter weather, wear your jacket at all times versus packing it.
+When travelling in winter weather, wear your jacket at all times versus packing it.

 7. Two Pairs of Shoe Limit